tricetvrt/AleksaTomic-Markov-Chain-Music-Generation/Documentation/Specification Document.md

 ## Programming languages

-I plan to mainly use  Python for this project due to its extensive libraries and community support for machine learning and computer vision tasks.
-Additionally, I may use C++ or C for performance optimization if necessary.
+I plan to primarily use Java for this project, utilizing its object-oriented capabilities and efficiency in managing states and transitions in Markov chains.
+Java's support for structured data handling make it suitable for implementing chain algorithms and manipulating musical data.

 ## Algorithms and data structures to be implemented

-The primary algorithm I am implementing is the YOLO (You Only Look Once) object detection algorithm.
-I will also be using some basic image processing techniques for data preparation and augmentation.
-Common data structures such as arrays, lists, and dictionaries will be utilized for handling image data and annotations.
+The primary algorithm for this project will involve generating Markov chains of varying orders to model musical sequences.
+I will implement tries as the main data structure, allowing efficient storage and retrieval of note sequences and transitions between them.
+The trie will represent each sequence of notes as a path, where nodes correspond to individual notes, and branches indicate possible transitions.
+Additionally, I may use file handling techniques for managing abc notation files and storing generated sequences.

 ## What problem is solved?

-I am addressing the challenge of detecting elementary geometric shapes (such as circles, triangles, and rectangles) in real-world images to create artistic abstract representations.
-This project will contribute to the understanding of computer vision techniques and their application in creative fields.
+This project aims to explore algorithmic music composition through the use of Markov chains, focusing on the production of musical melodies in abc notation.
+This project will contribute to the understanding of stochastic processes in creative fields and explore the philosophical significance of AI in creative work.

 ## Taken inputs and how are they used

-The program will take images gathered from various sources.
-The images will be annotated so that the locations of the objects, or in this case, the geometrical shapes, will be indicated.
+The program will take sequences of notes represented in abc notation as input, learning from these to generate probable note sequences.
+These inputs will be processed by the Markov model to predict note transitions and produce new compositions with the desired level of complexity (degree of Markov chains).

 ## Desired time and space complexity

-While the specific time and space complexities may vary based on the implementation and the dataset, YOLO typically operates with a time complexity of O(1) due to its architecture, which is the complexity I aim for.
-The space complexity mostly depends on the model's parameters and the input image size, but minimizing memory usage is another goal of mine.
-Achieving real-time detection is also the aim of this project.
+For efficient performance, I aim to achieve an optimal time complexity for sequence generation, ideally O(n) where n is the length of the generated sequence.
+Space complexity will depend on the number of states and transitions stored but will be minimized to ensure manageable memory usage, with tries being space efficient.
+Generating longer compositions in reasonable time frames is a goal.